pfreemantlm/dev-standard/Platform/CampaignService.md

 The HTTP POST argument contains a (multipart/form-data) file (CSV, XLS or XLSX) file called "file" and an already-existing "campaignID" of the appropriate format.

 The input spreadsheet should be separated into a line per Placement-Edition, with the weight specified.
 For assigning companions. further lines are then created with the same Placement-Edition information, and a weighting and series ID for each Placement-Edition-Companion line.
-The “Series ID” is used to group multiple companions together; i.e. these will be served together alongside the same Placement-Edition.
+The "Series ID" is used to group multiple companions together; i.e. these will be served together alongside the same Placement-Edition.
 Please see [a sample assignment file](./samples/creative_assignment.xlsx).

 You can also schedule which Creatives or Companions run at a particular time on a Placement.
 Repeat each row with UTC Start and End dates for every scheduled period, setting the weight of each active Creative or Companion at the appropriate time.
 When uploading, the full schedule must be included and will take precedence over any previous schedules on each Placement.
 Please see [an example of creative scheduling](./samples/creative_assignment_schedules.xlsx).